MaheEvil/MaheEvil/README.md

 - Hi, I’m @MaheEvil aka Maheesha
 - I’m interested in.... listening to music
-- I’m currently learning Kotlin and Python
+- I’m currently learning F#
-- Somewhat proficient in java ~~or atleast I like to think I am~~
+- Somewhat proficient in Java and Kotlin
+- Enjoys reflection hacks and sweet talking the java compiler
 - The best way to reach me would be discord (Maheesha#3825)
 - Thanks for reading this